maticnetwork/zkevm-docs/docs/zkProver/intro-main-sm.md

 ## The ROM

 The ROM is a program written in zero-knowledge Assembly (zkASM) and contains all the instructions the Main SM must execute.
+It is to the Polygon zkEVM what the EVM Interpreter is to Ethereum.
 Since the ROM is in fact analogous to computer memory, it is named with a well-known acronym that stands for **Read-Only Memory**.

 The Main SM can be viewed as a processor capable of interpreting a set of instructions, and the ROM as the memory containing the firmware.
 The term firmware here refers to a piece of low-level software that is infrequently subjected to changes.